TranPhucVinh/C/Physical layer/Memory/README.md

-# Fundemental concepts

-## Memory layout of a C program running as a process
+# Memory layout of a C program running as a process

 ![](../../Environment/Images/process-memory-layout.png)